tempOcha/ChordalWebApp-Public-Ver/README.md

 1. Users compose in their DAW with the VST plugin analyzing chords
 2. VST exports progressions as JSON files
 3. Users manually upload JSON files to the web platform
-4. Backend parses JSON and stores data in MySQL database
+4. Backend parses JSON and stores data in MSSQL database
 5. Users can download progressions back as MIDI through a custom JSON -> MIDI Parser

 ---